 To me, steward-ownership is a way for our society to get all the benefits of capitalism and free markets while remedying their negative effects.
 A decentralized market economy is an extremely efficient solution to allocating scarce resources when compared to alternative solutions like central planning.
 Entrepreneurship is a great way to increase the standard of living of everyone, and capitalism offers good incentives for both entrepreneurs and investors.
 This system has brought us enormous wealth and prosperity and lifted large amounts of people out of poverty.
 However, it has also brought enormous inequality and a myriad of environmental problems with it.
 Steward-ownership is a great example of how, with a few simple changes in how companies are structured and governed, we can get the benefits of capitalism without its downsides.
 To use Silicon Valley terminology, steward-ownership is capitalism 2.0.

 For Sharetribe, there’s another reason why the steward-ownership model is a perfect fit.
 The goal of our company is to do to the sharing economy what steward-ownership does to capitalism: restructure it in order to get its benefits without the downsides.
-In future posts, I’m going to discuss how exactly that will happen.
+This topic is discussed in another post.